judyyhd/neuralDataScience_FinalProject/README.md

 ## Final Report

-The complete analysis, results, and interpretations are documented in **`final_report.pdf`** in this repository.
+The complete analysis, results, and interpretations are documented in **`finalReport.pdf`** in this repository.
 The report includes:
 - Detailed methodology for each analysis phase
 - Results and visualizations
 - Interpretation of cross-region information flow patterns